 What to Do if an Insurance Company Denies Your Claim Because of a Pre-Existing Condition

 It is important to note that Georgia is a modified comparative negligence state.
-This means that if you are found to be over 49 percent responsible for an accident, you likely will not be eligible for compensation from another party, even if their negligence contributed to the incident.
+You might not get compensation if you’re over 49 percent responsible for an accident.

 What Happens if My Pre-Existing Condition Has Worsened Because of an Accident?

 While you cannot recover compensation for a pre-existing condition, you deserve compensation if the accident aggravated your pre-existing condition.
-Georgia follows what is widely known as the “eggshell plaintiff rule,” which allows individuals to pursue compensation for aggravated injuries because of someone else’s negligence.
+Georgia follows the “eggshell plaintiff rule.”
+It lets people claim for worsened injuries due to others’ mistakes.

 Under the eggshell plaintiff rule, a claimant can usually recover compensation for their injuries if they can show that: